+\begin{proposition} The complement of any arrangement of 2-planes through the origin in $\C^2=\R^4$ may be realized as $E_1(\A,\F)$ for an appropriate choice of generating set $\F$ for the arrangement $\A=\{0\}$ in $\C$. \end{proposition}

-\subsection{Existence of Generating Sets}
+\subsection{Existence of generating sets}

-To construct faithful representations of the group $G(\A)=\pi_1(M),$ we need to know which subarrangements of \A\ support generating sets.
+To construct faithful representations of the arrangement group $G(\A)=\pi_1(M)$, we need to know which subarrangements of \A\ support generating sets.
 It turns out the conditions are somewhat restrictive.
-But one can always construct generating sets supported on rank-two subarrangements.
+But one can always construct generating sets supported on rank two subarrangements.

-Let \A\ be an arbitrary arrangement, and let $X$ be a rank-two flat of \A, an intersection of hyperplanes in \A\ of codimension two in $\C^\ell.$ Let $\A_X$ denote the set of hyperplanes of \A\ containing $X.$ We explicitly construct a generating set for \A\ supported by $\A_X.$ The reader may notice a similarity with the description of a configuration space of distinct points in \C\ as a hyperplane complement.
-This construction gives an indication of our original ideas for producing fibered families of hyperplanes.